shreyjain13/shreyjain13.github.io/index.md

 ### Fun

-I love most **sports**, but I spend most of my time between pickup basketball, lifting and triathlons.
-I have qualified for 3 age group world championship triathlons coached by [Paula Findlay](https://www.instagram.com/paula_findlay/?hl=en) and would love to race at Kona, in the Ironman world championships one day.
-I used to row and swim competitively.
+I love most sports, but I spend most of my time between pickup basketball, lifting and triathlons.
+I have qualified for 3 age group world championship triathlons coached by [Paula Findlay](https://www.instagram.com/paula_findlay/?hl=en).
+Prior to triathlon, I rowed and raced the double as well as swam comeptitively in the 50, 100, and 200m breastroke.

-I love unique food.
-I am vegetarian, and have been for my whole life, but if you have food recs in your hometown, send it to me.
-I especailly love trying new foods with people who are seriously passionate about trying new foods as well.
+I also love trying new foods with people who are seriously passionate about trying new foods.